-CCHPs operate with nearly 400% efficiency at 47°F or above and when temps drop to zero can sustain efficiencies of about 200%.
+CCHPs operate with nearly 400% efficiency at 47°F or above.
+When temps drop to zero a CCHP will sustain efficiencies of about 200%.
 That means CCHPs deliver two to four units of heating energy for every one unit of energy consumed.
-CCHPs are so efficient they're able to provide up to 90% of space heating needs and offer an effective season efficiency of 250%.
-This makes them one of the most efficient electric heating options available today!
+CCHPs are so efficient they're able to provide up to 90% of space heating needs with an overall seasonal efficiency of 250%.

 And just like other heat pumps, a CCHP doubles as a cooling system during the summer season.

 CCHPs differ from standard air-source heat pumps in that they're:

 - Rated with a higher Heating Season Performance Factor (HSPF).
 (To qualify for our rebates look for an HSPF of 9 or higher in ducted systems and 10 or higher in ductless mini-split systems.)